databoy5000/BATCH-CONVERT-EXTENSION/README.md

 * If you must stop the script, only click the "Stop" button of the progress bar.
 It is advised not click the "Stop" button in ZaxConvert.

 * This script is non destructive.
 It does not delete files.
 Instead, it re-labels folder names with suffixes and tags.

+## Troubleshooting
+If for some reason the script only lauches ZaxConvert and does nothing else, got to **System Preferences > Security & Privacy > Privacy (tab) > Accessibility** and uncheck + check the script.

 ## Bugs
 Approximately, in the 5 seconds following the start of a conversion/translation, if you decide to press the "stop" button from the ZaxConvert software window, the script will not be able to distinguish a completed/failed conversion, therefore will mark the roll as "CONVERTED".
 If you do press stop, make sure to delete this roll immediately and start the conversion process over again.